cimug-org/jCleanCim/README.md

 | Binary | `jCleanCim-[version]-bin.zip` | Running jCleanCim from the console |
 | Source | `jCleanCim-[version]-src.zip` | Developing and building jCleanCim, with Apache Ant or Eclipse |

-There is no separate 32-bit or 64-bit download — bitness is a property of the Java installation you use, and is determined by your Enterprise Architect project file format.
+There is no separate 32-bit or 64-bit download.
+Bitness is a property of the Java installation you use, and is determined by which Sparx EA project file format that jCleanCim is being used for.

 ## Requirements

-- **Java 17 or later**: a JRE for the binary distribution, a JDK for the source distribution.
+- A **Java 17 or later** JRE for the binary distribution, a JDK for the source distribution.
 A 64-bit installation is recommended: it works with both `.eap(x)` and `.qea(x)` project files.
 - Enterprise Architect, at the version matching your project file format.
-- MS Word (optional) — required only for document generation.
+- MS Word (optional) is required only for document generation.

 Full prerequisites, the project-file-to-Java compatibility matrix, installation steps, bundled dependencies and configuration reference are on the